cypress-io/cypress-documentation/content/api/commands/intercept.md

 - by passing a callback to [`req.continue()`](req-continue) within a request handler
 - by listening for the `before:response` or `response` request events (see ["Request events"](#Request-events))

-The response object, `res`, will be passed as the first argument to the handler function.
+The response object, `res`, will be passed as the first argument to the handler function:

 ```js
 cy.intercept('/url', (req) => {